Atomic-superfluid heat engines controlled by twisted light: Ideal Otto cycle

 \begin{widetext} Referring to Eq. (\ref{AdaggerA}), therefore, the work done admits the following closed-form expression:

-where we have taken $n_a \approx 0$, suppressed by an astronomically-large factor, because $T_{\rm photon} \approx 0$ K at optical frequencies. \end{widetext} Now, in order to quantify the heat exchanged with the environment, let us first note that during the processes $(a) \rightarrow (b)$ and $(c) \rightarrow (d)$ no heat is exchanged.
+where we have taken $n_a \approx 0$, suppressed by an astronomically-large factor because $T_{\rm photon} \approx 0$ K at optical frequencies. \end{widetext} Now, in order to quantify the heat exchanged with the environment, let us first note that during the processes $(a) \rightarrow (b)$ and $(c) \rightarrow (d)$, no heat is exchanged.
 For the remaining two, the heat exchanged is found readily by resorting to the first law of thermodynamics $Q = \Delta E$.
 Explicitly, one gets

-Notice that since $\langle A^\dagger A \rangle_i > \langle A^\dagger A \rangle_f$, $Q_{\rm in} > 0$.
+Notice that since $\langle \hat{A}^\dagger \hat{A} \rangle_i > \langle \hat{A}^\dagger \hat{A} \rangle_f$, $Q_{\rm in} > 0$.
 Combining the expression for $Q_{\rm in}$ found above with Eq. (\ref{workdefinitionconsistent}) for the work done, the efficiency emerges to be

 consistent with earlier treatments of Otto cycles with quantum oscillators \cite{Kosloff_Rezek_2017}.
-The behavior of the efficiency has been depicted in Fig. (\ref{eta_2D_plot}), showing that theoretically, an excellent efficiency can be achieved by appropriate tuning of the underlying parameters.
-Referring to the asymptotic expressions for large and small detunings made explicit in Eqs. (\ref{omegaAsmall}) and (\ref{omegaAlarge}), respectively, a simple calculation reveals that the efficiency goes as
+The behavior of the efficiency has been depicted in Fig. (\ref{eta_2D_plot}) showing that theoretically, an excellent efficiency can be achieved by appropriate tuning of the underlying parameters.
+Referring to the asymptotic expressions made explicit in Eqs. (\ref{omegaAsmall}) and (\ref{omegaAlarge}), a simple calculation reveals that the efficiency goes as

 up to second order in $\tilde{G}$, upon using the facts that $\tilde{G} \ll \omega_{c,d}$, $-\bar{\Delta}_i \gg \omega_{c,d} $, and $-\bar{\Delta}_f \ll \omega_{c,d}$.
 One can note, in particular, that increased values of the OAM ($\ell$) gives rise to improved efficiencies, making it a tunable control parameter to boost the performance of such a device.